Accelerated Master's Degree

 - Obtain the required password needed in order to submit the application from AREC academic advisor.

 - Maintain a 3.3 cumulative GPA prior to admission to the program.

-- Complete the Graduate Record Exam (GRE) prior to submitting an application.
+- As of Fall 2023, GRE is optional and not required, in the application space for GRE scores enter "N/A".
+Complete the Graduate Record Exam (GRE) prior to submitting an application.
 The quantitative GRE minimum score required to be admitted to the program is the 70th percentile, the exact score changes year to year.

 - Submit three letters of recommendation from faculty members or a combination of letters from at least two faculty members and one supervisor.